William Laird "Bill" Brooks, and Alpine resident since 1976, slipped peacefully from this earth at sunset Monday surrounded by his family. He was 75.

 Alpine Memorial Funeral Home has been entrusted with his services.
 Online condolences may be made at: www.alpinememorialfuneralhome.com.

-To plant a tree in memory of William Laird Brooks, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of William Laird Brooks, please visit our floral store.